 Unlike most other companies, Apple provides ultimate security to its users.
 That’s the prime reason why iPhones and Macs are considered to be more secure than any other devices.
-To ensure the protection of your data, Apple gives you an option to enable iCloud backup on your iPhone or iPad in the latest iOS 12.
+To ensure the protection of your data, Apple gives you an option to enable iCloud backup on your iPhone or iPad in iOS 13.

 Although this feature has long been introduced by the company, method to back up your iOS device with iCloud keeps changing.
 Apple allows you to keep all your iPhone/iPad files fully secure through iCloud Backup.
 You can easily enable it using a few necessary steps.